Table of Contents

 Sealed Source: Radioactive material encased in a capsule designed to prevent leakage or escape of the radioactive material.

-TEDE: Total Effective Dose Equivalent is the radiation dose to an individual from both internal and external radiation sources.
+TEDE: Total Effective Dose Equivalent is the radiation dose to an individual from both Internal and External Deep Dose radiation.

 TLD: Thermoluminescent Dosimeter, which is a device for monitoring radiation absorbed dose.